Canop/starry/README.md

 # starry

-A tool to store the counts of GitHub stars.
+A tool to store the counts of GitHub stars, and also be notified about what's new and rising

 ## Why